guanzd88/research-homepage/docs/papers/risk_measure.md

-# Process Description: The Information Entropy of Acquisition Report: a ChatGPT-based Measure

-This document describes the complete process of filtering, extracting, and quantifying risk-related information from M&A announcements using information entropy.

----

-## 1. Title Filtering (Relevance Determination)
+# Appendix B: Title Filtering (Relevance Determination)

-First, with the following prompt, irrelevant announcements will be removed:
+With the following prompt, irrelevant announcements will be removed:

 You now need to analyze a given title.
 The analysis criteria are: